guisantagui/brain_clock/scripts/dataset_parsing/README.md

 ## 7. Parsing perturbation data
 ### 7.1 Parsing the compilation of perturbations
 Here, the datasets we compiled from several sources, which are indicated in the Supplementary Table 5 of our manuscript.
+This step is performed by `parse_pert_compilation.R`, and requires the following files, all of them already included in `./data/perturbation/`:
+- `111_sascha_complete_counts_df.csv`
+- `javier_111_counts.csv`
+- `Sascha_metadata.csv`
+- `javier_metadata.csv`

+The output files are `counts_111.csv` and `metDat_111.csv`, both saved at `./results/parsed/`.

 ### 7.2 Parsing LINCS L1000 data

+## 8. Add brainSeq Phase II, AgeAnno and perturbation compilation to merged dataset
+In this step, the counts and metadata datasets generated in steps 5, 6 and 7 are merged with `combined_metDat_wTBI.csv` and `combined_counts_wTBI.csv`, which were generated in step 4.
+This step is performed by `merge_combined_db_wAgeAnno_bsII_and_111.R`.
+If previous step have been ran correctly, the required files should be already placed in the corresponding directories.
+The output files are `merged_counts.csv` and `merged_metdat.csv`, both of them saved at `./results/parsed/merged/`.